 3. Controlling movement

-It’s a major challenge when it comes to concert photography.
+It’s a major challenge when it comes to concert photography – especially if you want to develop large framed prints to be displayed at home.
 Here is our advice for avoiding blurred photos:

 - Use the Priority Speed mode of your reflex camera: with a higher shutter speed, you will avoid blurring caused by the movements of the musician(s) on stage.

 - Set your autofocus to continuous mode (AF-C or AI SERVO depending on the brand).
 This setting enables the autofocus to find its target even if the subject is moving (you just need to press the shutter button halfway).

 - Use the burst mode to make sure you take a good snapshot.

 As with all types of photography, for your concert photo you should apply the rule of thirds, which can liven up your photo’s composition.